secwexen/aapp-mart/README.md

 ## Contributing

+Contributions are welcome!

 ### Contributing Workflow (Summary)

-- Fork the repository and create a feature or fix branch (e.g. `feature/your-feature`).
+- Fork the repository and create a feature or fix branch (e.g. `feature/your-feature` or `fix/bug-name`).
 - Make your changes and add relevant tests.
 - Ensure all tests pass (`pytest`) and code style checks (e.g. `make lint`).
 - Open a pull request referencing related issues/discussion when possible.